DevFreeze/free_tea/.github/ISSUE_TEMPLATE/logic--service-implementation.md

 ---
 name: 'Logic: Service implementation'
 about: Standard template for Service implementation issues
-title: 'Logic: (Implement/Update) the [CamelCaseService]'
+title: 'Logic: [Implement/Update] the [CamelCaseService]'
 labels: ''
 assignees: ''

 ---

-The service class with the respective [GET, POST, PUT, DELETE] methods of the endpoint [add endpoint] should be implemented.
+The service class with the respective [GET, POST, PUT, DELETE] methods of the endpoint [add endpoint] should be [implemented/updated].

 Link to endpoint documentation: [add link]